 What these posts don’t highlight is the disconnect people can often have.
 Issues of commercialisation, as well as environmental carelessness, are never highlighted.
 But unfortunately, this can be the reality of pursuing such ambitious travel desires.

 Mountaineering began in the mid-1800s when scientific pursuits began to grow along with colonial expansions around the world.
 Then, during the nineteenth century, romanticism categorised nature within a divine category and portrayed mountain climbing as a spiritual journey that allows for inner growth that can be attained if you reach the top.

 In addition to this, there a bizarre concept that comes hand in hand with mountain climbing and privileged culture, that involves this idea that we must conquer everything.
 There is a sense of an imperialist ideological desire to fulfil the achievement of conquest.

-Again, I’m not here to say that mountain climbing is inherently bad, but we cannot argue that there is an underlying need and desire to conquer these quests; a concept we have been battling throughout history, that should be considered quite out of date.
+Again, this piece is not here to say that mountain climbing is inherently bad, but we cannot argue that there is an underlying need and desire to conquer these quests; a concept we have been battling throughout history, that should be considered quite out of date.